 1) Let go of your fears and desire for direct control.

 This can be scary if you're used to setting the standard and pace on your team, and worry that without direct influence that will change.
 It shouldn't.
+As Jack Welch, former CEO of GE puts it:

 "Before you are a leader, success is all about growing yourself.
-When you become a leader, success is all about growing others.” – Jack Welch, former CEO of GE
+When you become a leader, success is all about growing others."

-The only way to give your team the kind of leadership you aspire to is by developing leaders under you to lead as you do; they'll take responsibility for day to day management of some members of your team, while you develop them as managers.
+The only way to give your team the kind of leadership you aspire to is by creating leaders under you to lead as you do; they'll take responsibility for the day to day management of some members of your team, while you then work to develop them as managers.

 2) Look for the leaders already on your team.

-When your team is that big you need help, fast.
-The situation is only going to get worse as time goes by and things build up, even if the team doesn't grow further.
+When your team is too big you need help, fast.
+The situation is only going to get worse as time goes by and things build up, even if your team doesn't grow further.

-From the Pros: Consider promoting 2 people at the same time Consider promoting 2 people to manager at once to experience these added benefits:
+Want to make a veteran move that can be a win-win all around?
+Consider promoting 2 people to manager at once to experience these added benefits:

 - Better Focus: With 2 new managers, all of your efforts to coach and develop them is multiplied.
-Every book you buy and lesson you teach goes to 2 people, magnifying your efforts often with as little effort as adding a second email in the To: field in an email or a 2nd quantity on a purchase.
+Every book you buy and lesson you teach goes to 2 people, magnifying your efforts often with as little effort as adding a second email in the To: field in an email or a 2nd quantity on a book purchase.